The Proverbial Elephant in the Room…

 No slop – real humans using real tools to create.

 Jenny looks in the game the way she looks in TJ’s art.
-We didn’t have to spend months trying to convert her – we found an AI tool that handled that conversion.
+We didn’t have to spend months trying to convert her – I found an AI tool that handled that.
 TJ can draw his best 2D art; I can focus on animating, code, and game design.

 We get to stick to our strengths without getting stuck and roadblocked on tasks that we aren’t able to handle.
 The art and models in the game will look so much better thanks to the responsible and smart use of AI tools.
-More respect for TJ’s vision; more time spent on gameplay features; a better looking, more polished game.
+More respect for TJ’s vision; more time spent on gameplay features; a better looking, more polished game for you to play.
+That’s a win.